-Cozumel’s small but modern airport bustles with international flights with near-daily non-stop service from US hubs in Houston (United Airlines), DFW (American Airlines) Charlotte (US Airways) Atlanta (Delta Airline) and Miami (American Airline).
+Cozumel’s small but modern airport bustles with international flights with near-daily non-stop service from US hubs in Houston (United Airlines), DFW (American Airlines) Charlotte (American Airlines) Atlanta (Delta Airline) and Miami (American Airline).

-Frontier flies non stop out of Denver part of the year.
+Frontier flies non stop out of Denver part of the year and Sun Country flies nonstop from Minneapolis from Christmas to Easter.
 Ditto for Air Canada which flies a nonstop to Cozumel from Toronto.
 Also check into special charter flights from your area.
 We’ve noticed them coming from Canada and Britain as well as various locations in the US.
 Funjet.com usually worth a check out.